DiamondLightSource/malcolmjs/docs/source/userguide/monitoring_attribute_values.rst

 Monitoring Attribute Values
 ===========================

-The User Interface provides a near-realtime graphical representation of values associated with an `attribute_` against time.
+The user interface provides a near-realtime graphical representation of values associated with an `attribute_` against time.
 Attribute values can be represented graphically as a *chart* or numerically as a *table*.

 Working With Charts
 -------------------